In our Remy's Ratatouille Adventure Construction Update for December 2018, we take a look at the…

 At this time we don’t know if guests will have to transfer out of their accessibility device or not.
 Our guess is they will have to, but we’ll wait and see.

 What Characters are in the Ratatouille Ride?

 If you’ve seen Disney Pixar’s Ratatouille movie, you will recognize many of the characters that are in the new attraction in Epcot.
 Some of the characters you can expect to find are:

 - and more

-When is Remy’s Ratatouille Adventure Opening?
+When Will Remy’s Ratatouille Adventure Open?

 The big question everyone wants to know is “When is Remy’s Ratatouille Adventure opening in Epcot?”
-While Disney hasn’t yet confirmed the opening date, it’s going to be later than originally planned.
+While Disney hasn’t yet confirmed the exact opening date, it’s going to be later than originally planned.